tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 the reservable bandwidth for each NRP to take into consideration the available bandwidth from other NRPs in the same group.

-For illustration purposes, the diagram below represents bandwidth isolation or sharing amongst a group of NRPs.
-In Figure 1a, the NRPs:
+For illustration purposes, {{resource-sharing}} describes bandwidth paritioning or sharing amongst a group of NRPs.
+In Figure 2a, the NRPs:
 NRP1, NRP2, NRP3 and NRP4 are not sharing any bandwidths between each
 other.
-In Figure 1b, the NRPs: NRP1 and NRP2 can share the available bandwidth portion allocated to each amongst them.
+In Figure 2b, the NRPs: NRP1 and NRP2 can share the available bandwidth portion allocated to each amongst them.
 Similarly, NRP3 and NRP4 can share amongst themselves any available bandwidth allocated to them, but they cannot share available bandwidth allocated to